SAIKIRAN-RAO/Sorting-visualizer/README.md

 This project is licensed under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute the code as per the terms of the license. -->

-## Acknowledgments

-- We are grateful to the open-source community for providing valuable resources and libraries that made this project possible.